Galts-Gulch/avarice/docs/Contributing.md

 Adding exchange support
 -----------------------

--   Bring in working python3 api in the following form:
+-   Drop the working python3 api into a folder of the exchange name (e.g. bitfinex)
-    <exchange>\_api.py i.e. bitfinex\_api.py.
 -   Note the exchange addition in genconfig.py for Exchange and APIWait.
--   Add a new guard in exchangelayer.py for the exchange. i.e. elif genconfig.Exchange == 'bitfinex':
+-   Add a new guard in exchangelayer.py for the exchange. e.g. elif genconfig.Exchange == 'bitfinex':
 -   For an example of the following, view the 'okcoin' guarded section of exchangelayer.
-Everything below should also be contained in the new exchange guard.

 -   We require the following functions:
 -   GetTradeAmount